 In the beginning stages of development, you can enrich the soil using organic matter similar to those you'd find in the ground of a lush forest.
 Think of shredded leaf litter, the mulch of hardwoods, compost organic and peat moss.
 Make sure the area is mulched with these materials to provide the tree with nutrients, especially during the winter months, especially in cooler climate zones.

 Early North American explorers were impressed by the size of trees discovered throughout the New World and used the straight, long logs for cabins.
 A few specimens of the species were taken to Europe for cultivation.
-The tulip poppy is among France and England's most sought-after American trees grown throughout France and England.
+Currently, the tulip poppy is among the most sought-after American trees grown throughout France and England.

 Following the Civil War, railroads accessing southern Appalachia were constructed, and a massive harvest of tulip poplar followed.
 It is utilized for flooring, furniture, general construction, and paper pulp and plywood.